Best Euro Accounts in Canada and Providers Compared

 Wise Euro Account

 Both personal and business customers can open a Wise multi-currency account online or in the Wise app.
 Accounts can hold, send, spend and receive EUR and 40+ other currencies.
-You’ll get local bank account details for 9 different currencies including CAD and EUR, to get paid by local transfers conveniently, plus there’s an international debit card for spending and withdrawals.
+You’ll get local account details for 8+ different currencies including CAD and EUR, to get paid by local transfers conveniently, plus there’s an international debit card for spending and withdrawals.

 Go to Wise